 In addition to providing assistance through its usual financing channels, ADB administers ICT Trust Funds.

 The Republic of Korea (ROK) supports the ICT initiatives of ADB's member countries through the e-Asia and Knowledge Partnership Fund, as well as ADB ICT initiatives through partnerships with concerned government institutions, such as the Ministry of Public Administration and Security and the National Information Society Agency, for capacity-building, training, and knowledge-sharing of best practices.
 More on ADB's partnership with the Republic of Korea.
+Read the annual reports of the e-Asia and Knowledge Partnership Fund.

 The JFICT supports initiatives that create an enabling environment, build human resources, and develop ICT applications and information content—the three thrusts of the ADB ICT Strategy.
 Japan has been the top contributor to ADB's Asian Development Fund (ADF), which also supports many ICT projects.
 More on ADB's partnership with Japan.